 - Ensure vehicles are sterile and not contaminated by drivers taking necessary precautions to vehicle cleanliness and limiting contact.

-- Develop policies and or technology that allow and prioritize contactless transactions that limit or eliminate close contact i.e no cash transactions, handling of baggage or sharing of items between drivers and passengers.
-(Implement gratuity function in relation to paying of bill to insure any gratuity is passed on to driver virtually and not physically)
+- Develop policies and or technology that allow and prioritize contactless transactions that limit or eliminate close contact i.e no cash transactions, handling of baggage, or sharing of items between drivers and passengers.
+(Implement gratuity function in relation to paying off a bill to ensure any gratuity is passed on to driver virtually and not physically)

 - Ensure office staff are up to date with government advice and company policies regarding COVID-19